dbnomics/rdbnomics/README.md

 )
 options(rdbnomics.curl_config = h)
 ```
 When fetching the data, the command `curl_fetch_memory(url = <...>, handle = h)` is executed.
-In the event that you want to set up others arguments, use :
+In the event that you want to add others arguments, use :
 ```r
 options(rdbnomics.curl_config = list(handle = h, arg = <...>))
 ```
-After setting up the option, just use the standard functions of **rdbnomics** :
+After configuration, just use the standard functions of **rdbnomics** :
 ```r
 df1 <- rdb(ids = 'AMECO/ZUTN/EA19.1.0.0.0.ZUTN')
 ```
-This option of the package can be reset by executing :
+This option of the package can be disabled :
 ```r
 options(rdbnomics.curl = NULL)
 ```
-If a complete configuration is not needed but just an "on the fly" execution, then use :
+If a complete configuration is not needed but just an "on the fly" execution, then use the argument `curl_config` of the functions `rdb` and `rdb_...` :
 ```r
 h <- curl::new_handle(
   proxy = "<proxy>",